-6. Annual Evaluation Submission Process: Upon submitting the required documents listed above, the following steps occur.

-- A. Step 1 (Department Chair): The faculty member initially submits the required annual review materials listed above and schedules a one-on-one meeting with the department chair.
+- 6. Annual Evaluation Submission Process: Upon submitting the required documents listed above, the following steps occur. - A. Step 1 (Department Chair): The faculty member initially submits the required annual review materials listed above and schedules a one-on-one meeting with the department chair.
 Through this process, the faculty member justifies their self-evaluation ratings by documenting their work for the reporting period in each workload category.
 The department chair will initially confirm each faculty member is meeting expectations (based on the departmental rubrics provided below) and then discuss appropriate ratings higher or lower than a 3.
 The chair will also discuss goals for the upcoming reporting period and support faculty in actualizing their goals (e.g., providing recommendations for professional development or other opportunities for growth). - B. Step 2 (Peer review process): After the one-on-one meeting with the department chair, there will be a peer review of all annual review materials submitted.
 A departmental peer review committee will include at least three department faculty members.
+Peer reviewers shall not be the direct supervisor of or be directly supervised by the faculty member they are reviewing.
 A diversity of faculty representation in the peer review committee is encouraged, with the recommended makeup being one pre-tenured faculty member, one tenured faculty member, and one instructional, research, and clinical (IRC) faculty member.